Chargeable Weight Calculator

 Step 3: Calculate the Volumetric Weight

-Divide the volume by 6000 to get the volumetric weight in kilograms (kg).
-This divisor is based on the standard used in air freight.
+Divide the volume by 5000 to get the volumetric weight in kilograms (kg).
+This divisor is the IATA standard used worldwide in air freight.

 Step 4: Compare with Actual Weight